When a lifelong friendship ends in betrayal, the brutal details shock a small town community. Who killed Benjamin Eastman, and why?

 But what had happened in the woods that day?
 How had a lifelong friendship ended in murder?

-As detectives questioned Benny and Jonathan at length, details of the shocking crime began to emerge.
+As detectives questioned Benny and Jonathon at length, details of the shocking crime began to emerge.

 Early in the morning on June 24th, not long after BJ had gone to bed, Benny had texted Benjamin and asked him to go camping with him and his brother.
 Benjamin agreed, leaving home around 3am.
 He had no idea that his best friend was luring him to his death.

 At one point, Benjamin broke loose from the attack, and Benny suggested that they just let him go.
-But Jonathan told him that they’d already come too far.
+But Jonathon told him that they’d already come too far.
 They caught Benjamin and began beating him again.
-Jonathan later told detectives that he thought they kicked Benjamin over 100 times.
+Jonathon later told detectives that he thought they kicked Benjamin over 100 times.

 At first, the brothers thought they had gotten away with it.
 It seemed like everyone believed Benny’s story about Benjamin not showing up for their camping trip.
 He had put on a good show, helping spread the word about Benjamin’s disappearance.
 But as the searches went on, the brothers grew more and more paranoid.
 Eventually, they returned to the scene of the crime, dug up Benjamin’s body, and relocated it to another shallow grave on their family’s land, marking it with a cross.